 - expand social awareness, social responsibility, and capacity for moral judgment so as to prepare you for the present and future demands of society;

 In the United States the term "college" has several different meanings, but always refers to post-secondary (after high school) education.
 In the U.S., the term "university" generally refers to institutions that offer graduate degrees and consist of several individual colleges.
 Because Oberlin College has both a College of Arts and Sciences and a Conservatory of Music, it meets the usual definition of a university.
 The Oberlin College name has been retained, however, because it highlights our focus on undergraduate education.
 At Oberlin, classes are always taught by professors rather than by graduate assistants.
 In addition, students do not have to compete with graduate students for research facilities or faculty attention.

 What are the possibilities for employment after graduation?

 A liberal arts degree can be your passport for either advanced study or professional employment in a wide range of professions.
 International graduates holding an F-1 student visa are eligible to apply for a year of employment in the U.S. under USCIS guidelines for "optional practical training" (OPT).
 Applications for OPT must be processed through the Office of International Students.

-The Office of Career Services provides a wide range of services and contacts regarding employment, including internships, for both current Oberlin students and recent graduates.
+The Career Center provides a wide range of services and contacts regarding employment, including internships, for both current Oberlin students and recent graduates.
 A network of Oberlin alumni may also be helpful in finding employment.
-Most international students take the opportunityto work in the U.S. for one or more years after completing their degree.
+Most international students take the opportunity to work in the U.S. for one or more years after completing their degree.